kellys-tech/READMEGenerator/readme.md

   - [Questions](#questions)

 ## Description
-  * my project of awesomeness
+  * my project description

 ## Installation
-  * like this....
+  * how to install

 ## Usage
   * to generate a readme

 ## License
-  * This project is distributed under the MIT License (see the LICENSE file in the project root).
+  * This project is distributed under the MIT

-  By submitting a pull request to this project, you agree to license your contribution under the MIT License to this project.
+  By submitting a pull request to this project, you agree to license your contribution under the MIT to this project.

 ## Contributions
   * through github

 ## Tests
-  * use it
+  * using it

 ## Questions
   ### If you have any questions, contact me through github or by email.